aspose-diagram/Aspose.Diagram-Documentation/java/developer-guide/working-with-pages/retrieve-get-copy-and-insert-a-page/_index.md

 ### **Retrieve Page Information Programming Sample**
 The following piece of code retrieves the pages information from a diagram.

-{{< gist "aspose-diagram" "92a05cb833bad6d60de2968c96b40ee4" "Examples-src-main-java-com-aspose-diagram-examples-Pages-RetrievePageInfo-RetrievePageInfo.java" >}}
+{{< gist "aspose-diagram-gists" "a970e3b0531843f718d7f46abf12d56a" "Examples-src-main-java-com-aspose-diagram-examples-Pages-RetrievePageInfo-RetrievePageInfo.java" >}}
 ## **Get the Visio Page from a Diagram**
 Sometimes, developers need to get a Visio drawing's page details.
 Aspose.Diagram has features that helps them do this.